 Visual Arts, including the exhibition of painting and sculpture

-The foundation will not fund: organizations whose overall budget is greater than $2.5 million dollars, capital expansion, endowment funds, seed grants, scholarships, direct individual awards, or research and planning.
+The foundation will not fund: organizations whose overall budget is greater than $2.5 million dollars, capital expansion, endowment funds, seed grants, scholarships, direct individual awards, research and planning, or literary arts programs.

 The foundation awards grants twice per year.
 The application timeline is below:

 2023 Legacy Grants will be reviewed on an invite-only basis, focused on continued support for existing grantees.

 Organizations that have not received prior Legacy Grant support will not be considered in 2023.

 Eligible organizations will be contacted by foundation staff during the spring 2023, with grant decisions scheduled to be issued in early summer 2023.

 Please email Jessi Misslin, Senior Program Officer for questions.

 Specific dates relating to the New Works grant cycle will be announced in the spring of 2023.